Bartvds/buffo/README.md

 - Number (incl NaN, Infinity)
 - Object
 - Array
-- Buffer
+- Buffer (fastest)
-- TypedArray's
+- TypedArray (all types, very fast)
 - Date
 - RegExp
 - null
 - undefined
 - arguments (arrives as Array)

 Array and Object can hold any of the other types.
+Serialisation of Object reads enumerable properties, but ignores functions.

 Next:

-- Map
+- Error (needs special case)
-- Set
+- Set (like Array)
+- Map (keys would be tricky)

 ## Install